threefoldtech/js-sdk/docs/wiki/threebot.md

   sudo setcap cap_net_bind_service=+ep /path/to/program
   ```

-  `/path/to/program` usually be: `/usr/sbin/nginx` depending on your installation
+  - `/path/to/program` usually be: `/usr/sbin/nginx` depending on your installation you can get it via executing `which nginx` in your terminal

   -if you don't want that you can manually do it using manually using: `sudo nginx -c ~/sandbox/cfg/nginx/main/nginx.conf`